beajorrin/DTC-Bioinformatic-Course/Readme.md

 - **rm -rf "$DB"** removes any old database so you don’t accidentally mix versions. *Be careful: this permanently deletes that folder*.
 - **mkdir -p "$DB/library"** recreates the database directory with the library/ subfolder where Kraken2 stores input sequences before building.

-**Add the staged FASTAs, download taxonomy, and build.**
+:keyboard: Add the staged FASTAs, download taxonomy, and build.

-:keyboard:
 ```bash
 # Add every staged FASTA to the Kraken2 library
 find "$STAGE" -type f -name "*.fna" -print0 \